 This course gives a strong grounding in a range of practical disciplines, as well as a thorough introduction to contextual and aesthetic studies.

-Modules include, but are not limited to: drawing, painting, printmaking, photography, ceramic, 3D design, textiles, fashion, and sculpture.
+Disciplines include, but are not limited to: drawing, painting, printmaking, photography, ceramics, 3D design and textiles.

 Students will gain a clearer understanding of their potential area of specialism prior to degree level study.